bulkan/angular-popup/README.md

 # angular-popup

-Demonstrates the usage of a popup windows with AngularJS.
+Demonstrates the usage of a popup window with AngularJS.
+This is a not a reusable component.

-Popup windows are evil, but also useful for doing the OAuth dance.
+Popup windows are sometimes necessary evils, for example doing the OAuth dance.

 ```
 git clone
 npm install
 ```